stratdev3/SimpleW/documentation/docs/guide/api-response.md

 # Response Types

 ## Default

-The return of the method will be serialized to json using the excellent `JsonConvert.SerializeObject()` from [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/)
+The return of the method will be serialized to json using the [JsonEngine](./api-response#json-engine).

 ```csharp:line-numbers
 using System;